araragao/raft/README.md

 * Provide real data regarding the usage of 3, 5 and 7 servers
 * Discuss its performance

+It is important to mention that the crash of nodes was not a concern for this project, only the delay and consequent different order of arrival of messages was simulated.

 Furthermore, the implementation's source code is provided.

 ## Raft Overview